 This release represents a modern-day passing of the torch.
 Compelling that Garrison's father played acoustic bass on what are indisputably jazz's greatest recordings -now comes Matthew demonstrating nothing less than he's the world's greatest electric bass guitarist (reality check: if there are other guys capable of playing this stuff so absolutely freakishly, none are demonstrating it on recordings).
 The funny thing is, this is way

 Sure, Garrison's debut, in spots, was attempting to show all he could do, but now it's all about the composition, the composite, the trip and the vibe.
 The fact that he's taken the record label out of the equation has surely aided him in feeling his way into his style in the most comfortable, organic way.
 Simply put, letting go has allowed him to craft one for the ages.
 It's a benchmark for the type of electronica that is separate from trend-jumping jazztronica hybrids and for music incorporating world influences that is separate from the "world music" bin.
 Most importantly, it should be held up as a shining example for the type of electric jazz-fusion of musics and styles

 Recently, vocal jazz has been perceived to have returned to favor with artists like Norah and Jamie, the piano trio reworked by the Bad Plus and EST and the avant-garde invigorated by the talent stable locked in the Blue Series' electronica laboratory.
-But in terms of marketability, resonance and relevance, electric jazz remains at a crisis pointin need of a shot in the arma reinvention triggering a comeback of sorts.
+But in terms of marketability, resonance and relevance, electric jazz remains at a crisis point in need of a shot in the arma reinvention triggering a comeback of sorts.
 With a release of this magnitude, it's alluring to poetically posit that Garrison, a scion of jazz's fabled past, yet an outsider in the current state of the jazz business, should be the one fated to spearhead that transformation.

-Tracks: 1) Symbiosis, 2) Unity, 3) I Told Ya So, 4) Three Tree, 5) I Can See You Now, 6) ZZAJ 5.1, 7) Life Burning, 8) Mirror Image, 9) Exchange, 10) Changing
+Track Listing: 1) Symbiosis, 2) Unity, 3) I Told Ya So, 4) Three Tree, 5) I Can See You Now, 6) ZZAJ 5.1, 7) Life Burning, 8) Mirror Image, 9) Exchange, 10) Changing